 Nutrition

 Tried This Couscous Tabbouleh & Butter Bean Salad recipe?
-I’d love to hear how it turned out! ⭐ Please leave a star rating and review in the recipe card below.
-Your feedback helps others discover this ultra-flavorful, easy dish.
+I'd love to hear how it turned out! ⭐ Please leave a star rating and review in the recipe card below.
+Your feedback helps others discover this ultra-flavorful, easy recipe.
 Enjoy, and happy cooking!
 Follow me on Instagram and Pinterest for more delicious recipes, travel inspiration, and behind-the-scenes content.